 - Research/Policy-Driven – focus on educating and driving engagement

-You want every visitor to have a seamless experience that entices them to donate to your cause and advocate on your behalf—and this starts with clear information architecture—so that you can in just a few short seconds give users an idea of your organization.
+You want every visitor to have a seamless experience that entices them to donate to your cause and advocates on your behalf—and this starts with clear information architecture—so that you can in just a few short seconds give users an idea of your organization.
 Read more: nonprofit sitemap design.

 4. Don’t Make it All About You